whisthq/whist/.github/actions/README.md

 1. The path to the `config` folder.
 2. An object of "secrets", which is passed through the `--secrets` flag.
 In the `actions.yml` file above, this is the `secrets` object that our Action receives as one of its `inputs`.

-With a working directory of `fractal`, we might call this:
+With a working directory of `whist`, we might call this:

 ```bash
 python .github/actions/monorepo-config/main.py config \